We have leaked details of the upcoming OPPO Find X3 Pro

 The OPPO Find X3 Pro is also expected to feature two 50MP IMS766 image sensors from Sony.
 The first one would be the primary wide-angle module, while the second lens would be intended for ultra-wide capture.
 We would also see a 13MP telephoto camera with 2X optical zoom and a 3MP macro camera that’s expected to deliver 25X zoom.
 This last camera would have lights circling its lens, allowing it to be used as a microscope, a feature that will get significant attention in the phone’s marketing.

 OPPO’s new flagship is also expected to include a dual cell 4500mAh battery, with support for 65-watt SuperVOOC 2.0 wired charging and 30-watt VOOC Air wireless charging.
-It’s NFC radio will also include some interesting features, as its module will possess a dual-body antenna design, which will allow tap-to-pay regardless of the phone’s orientation.
+Its NFC radio will also include some interesting features, as its module will possess a dual-body antenna design, which will allow tap-to-pay regardless of the phone’s orientation.

 Source Voice